|Oral Cancer - Oral Screening

 - Putting screening into practice

-If you were considering offering this type of screening service, it is well worth
+If you were considering offering this type of screening service, it is well worth looking at.

 It can be downloaded from here.